Ijeanuli/CocoFaqsLandingPage/README.md

 # odin-landingpage

-TOP landing page project
+CocoFaqs landing page project
-I will be creating my first landing page using resources from The Odin Project.
+I will be creating my first landing page using resources from The Odin Project and the Web.